We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 The Outwood Institute of Education has the vision that every school is welcome into the alliance; be that secondary, primary, outstanding schools or schools in challenging circumstances.
 We are an inclusive and geographical wide alliance who will support any school in becoming a Teaching School in their own right.

 Penkridge Middle School is run as a secondary school with primary values.
 Students join us in Y5 and then stay with us until the end of Y8, where they move up to Wolgarston High School.
-We are part of Penk Valley Academy Trust, which formed in April 2018, which currently consist of three first schools, ourselves and Wolgarston High School, with other schools looking to join in the near future.
+We are part of Penk Valley Academy Trust, which formed in April 2018, which currently consists of three first schools, ourselves and Wolgarston High School, with other schools looking to join in the near future.
 Our unique selling point is that all of our schools base their pedagogy around Visible Learning, based on the research of John Hattie, from New Zealand.
 Visible Learning is an evidence based approach to teaching, learning and assessment – where teachers see their work through the eyes of the children and children view themselves as their own teachers through becoming assessment capable.
 We also follow a consistent approach to behaviour across the trust, based on the research of Paul Dix.
 Our school rules are simply: Ready, Respectful and Safe.

 We have used GL Assessment for a number of years and buy into the Complete Digital Solution.
 It is a crucial accountability measure for sharing attainment and progress of year groups with stakeholders such as children, parents, trustees and Ofsted.
-As a middle school we are judged on KS1-KS2 data (Y2 to Y6 progress), even though we actually have children from Y5 to Y8 so we use GL to keep an accurate measure for entry to exit data and the progress children make over the four years that they are with us.
-The assessments we use the most are the PTE, PTM and PTS and NGR.
-The first schools and high school also use GL tests.
+As a middle school we are judged on KS1-KS2 data (Y2 to Y6 progress), even though we actually have children from Y5 to Y8, so we use GL to keep an accurate measure for entry to exit data and the progress children make over the four years that they are with us.
+The assessments we use the most are the PTE, PTM and PTS and NGRT.
+The first schools and high school also use GL Assessment.

-At the end of Y8 we find that as an overall cohort, the students are classed as significantly above national in Maths, English and Science using the PTM13, PTE13 and PTS13.
+At the end of Y8 we find that as an overall cohort, the students are classed as significantly above national in maths, English and Science using the PTM13, PTE13 and PTS13.
 This has been the case for the last 3 years.

 Roath Park Primary School opened on the 9th January 1895, making it 122 years old this year.
 We are one of the oldest schools in the County and the building is a Grade 2 listed building.
 We are a two form entry school and at present we are well over capacity having 490 pupils on roll including 64 Nursery children.
-We are located about a mile from Cardiff City Centre and the school runs parallel to the Roath Park Recreation ground.
+We are located about a mile from Cardiff City Centre and the school runs parallel to the Roath Park recreation ground.

 We are proud to be a very multicultural school and celebrate the fact that we have 34 different home languages spoken by our children.
-56% of our families who do not have English as their Home language.
+56% of our families do not have English as their home language.
 We are a very inclusive school and 16.4% of our children are currently on the SEN register.
 11.4% of our pupils are eligible for Free School Meals.
 We have excellent family engagement and good links with our local community.
 We are also proud to be part of several international projects in parts of the world including Brazil, Poland, Spain, France, Finland, Iceland and China.

 We have been using GL Assessment in school for many years and the assessments form a key part of our pupil progress and tracking systems.

 Rothley Church of England Academy is located in Leicestershire, north of the city of Leicester.
-It has been at the heart of Rothley village since 1901, and, in January 2015, we moved to a new, modern state of the art site.
+It has been at the heart of Rothley village since 1901, and in January 2015, we moved to a new, modern state of the art site.

 Our school is about our pupils and the experiences they have, which prepares them for their future lives in modern Britain and the world they live in.
 Education and live-long learning is our passion, as educators we want to bring that joy to them.